unsw-se2021/Hare/Deliverable_1_Documentation/Problem_Statements/Problem_Statements.md

 # Problem Statement

-(1.)
-There is no easy way to find more information about the ingredients in a product without searching online when using/reviewing a consumer product
+1. A consumer has no immediate way to find more about the effects or health implications resulting from consumption of a specific product when or after making a purchase.

-(2.)
-There is no way to get a clear overview of the primary ingredients in a consumer product with minimal effort, such as taking a picture of it.
+2. A consumer cannot easily verify marketing claims about the health implications of a products' ingredients when shopping or reviewing it.

 (3.)
 There is no accessible system available to consumers to compare ingredients between two consumer products quickly